 The following information gives the full rules regarding taking tea bags through airport security, on a plane and international through customs.

-However, tea is generally treated as a powder so the restrictions that apply to powders of carrying no more than 12 ozs might apply, depending on the discretion of the security agent you deal with at the security checkpoint.
+However, loose tea is generally treated as a powder so the restrictions that apply to powders of carrying no more than 12 ozs might apply, depending on the discretion of the security agent you deal with at the security checkpoint.
 It would be advisable to leave the tea in its original packaging, if possible.

 Tea (dry tea bags or loose tea leaves)